 |Reserve St. and Mullan Intersection|

-Fall 2012: The project was complete in summer of 2011.
-Initial results show that a crash location was shifted to the Clark Fork/ Mullan intersection.
-We have not analyzed all results yet.
-Overall, this intersection remains as one of the most dangerous in all of Montana.
+The project was complete in summer of 2011.
+Initial results show a crash reduction at the immediate intersection, yet crashes seem to have increased at the Clark Fork/ Mullan intersection.
+We are still analyzing all results.
+Overall, this intersection still needs improvement.

 This island is now gone, increasing the crossing distance for pedestrians to 101'.
 One of our findings is that the last 12 pedestrian, cyclist and driver fatalities on Reserve Street have happened on crossing sections of 100' or more.
 Solving congestion while enhancing community and environment seems to be a great challenge for society today.